SimonCropp/Argon/docs/ReadingWritingJSON.md

         and <codeEntityReference>T:Argon.Linq.JTokenWriter</codeEntityReference>
         read and write LINQ to JSON objects.
 They are located in the
         <codeEntityReference>N:Argon.Linq</codeEntityReference>
         namespace.
-These objects allow you to use LINQ to JSON objects with objects that read and write JSON, such as the JsonSerializer.
-For example you can deserialize from a LINQ to JSON object into a regular .NET object and vice versa.</para>
+These objects support the use LINQ to JSON objects with objects that read and write JSON, such as the JsonSerializer.
+For example to deserialize from a LINQ to JSON object into a regular .NET object and vice versa.</para>
 <code lang="cs" source="..\Src\Tests\Documentation\ReadingAndWritingJsonTests.cs" region="ReadingAndWritingJsonLinq" title="Deserializing with JTokenReader" />
       </content>